 - IdentityIQ – Best for Credit Monitoring Services

 Best Identity Theft Protection Reviews

-- Credit monitoring and real-time credit inquiry alerts across the 3 major bureaus
+- Credit monitoring and real-time credit inquiry alerts from each of the three major bureaus

 - 60-day money-back guarantee on annual plans

 - Cybersecurity features vary across operating systems

 - Basic plan is more expensive than its competitors

 Why we chose it: We chose Aura as the best identity theft protection for multiple devices because it offers comprehensive monitoring and several online security tools for a larger number of devices.